 Thanks to Jonathan for these notes on his oxalic experience in December 2010.

-Tip: Treat yourself to at least 5 syringes, prefill just before opening the hive and then the hive may only be open for 1 – 2 minutes at most.
+Tip: Treat yourself to at least 4 or 5 syringes, prefill just before opening the hive and then the hive may only be open for 1 – 2 minutes at most.